 Here, in the profile section, we have a nice avatar section.
 By default, it creates the profile image using the first character of the First Name and the first character of the Last name.
 This is really an amazing feature.

-When you will click on the profile, you will have the below user interface.
+When you click on the profile, you will see the below user interface.

 In the above screen, there are lots of options to manage the profile.
 The options like –